 Collaboration through Evidence Sharing

-The growing availability of Open Data, combined with advances in mobile and online mapping software and wider access to fast broadband have enabled rivers trusts to make better use of data and evidence to work more effectively in collaboration.
-‘Story Map’ templates, developed by The Rivers Trust and shared with local trusts, have enabled better data sharing between organisations and local communities by visualising complex information in a way everyone can understand.
+The above map is just one example of how The Rivers Trust can pull together a raft of data and information to communicate with wider stakeholders.
+The growing availability of Open Data, combined with advances in mobile and online mapping software and wider access to fast broadband have enabled Rivers Trusts to make better use of data and evidence to work more effectively in collaboration.
+‘Story Map’ templates, developed by The Rivers Trust and shared with local Trusts, have enabled better data sharing between organisations and local communities by visualising complex information in a way everyone can understand.

 This helps people from government, business and charities, who all have very different priorities, language and culture, to develop a shared vision for their catchment.
 A shared evidence base enables partners to jointly target areas for action, such as deciding which farms to work with to prevent water pollution, whilst also slowing or holding back water to reduce flooding downstream, and protecting wildlife.
 Online maps are also helping engage local communities by enabling people to take an active role in developing the evidence base through crowd-sourcing and citizen science.